MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/properties-accessibility.md

 | 0 | Control participates in keyboard navigation. | [**Button**](control-button.md), [**Text input**](control-text-input.md), [**Combo box**](control-combo-box.md), and other typically interactive controls. |
 | &minus;1 | Control does not participate in keyboard navigation. | [**Label**](control-text-box.md), [**Image**](control-image.md), [**Icon**](control-shapes-icons.md), and other typically non-interactive controls. |

-A logical keyboard navigation sequence can be achieved with just these values, along with the use of the [**Container**](control-container.md) control.
+Any keyboard navigation sequence can be achieved with just these values, along with the use of the [**Container**](control-container.md) control.
 We recommend that you do not set **TabIndex** to other values.

 When **TabIndex** of all controls are set to either -1 or 0, navigation order goes from left-to-right, then top-to-bottom, in a "Z" pattern.
 The order is based on the **X** and **Y** property values of the controls.
 If controls are dynamically moved on the screen, for example, by having its **X** or **Y** value change according to a timer or other control, the navigation order will change dynamically too.